The outsider who came of age in Europa League run

 Bassey was excellent against Eintracht, just as he has been throughout Rangers' run to the final.
 He won seven of his 11 duels on the night, four of his five aerially, won possession back nine times, and made three interceptions.

-Twice in extra-time, with other players going down with cramp, he made two incredible recovery runs.
+Twice in extra time, with other players going down with cramp, he made two incredible recovery runs.
 First, after losing his footing he hared back to make a crucial tackle to stop a close-range shot.

 Then a few minutes later, he chased down Ansgar Knauff and stopped the wing-back getting a free effort at goal.